Akie Noah

-Akie Noah is a Sierra Leonean international footballer of the 1970s and early 1980s.
+Akie Noah (1956 – May 2011) was a Sierra Leonean footballer who played as a midfielder.

-Noah played for Ports Authority in the late 1970s and early 1980s, and now lives and works as a coach in California.
+Noah played for Ports Authority F.C. in the late 1970s and early 1980s.
+He later lived and worked as a coach in California.

-He is noted for scoring a goal against Algeria in a 1982 World Cup qualifier.
-In this game, Sierra Leone led 2-0 before Algeria fought back to draw 2-2.
-Algeria won the second leg 3-1.
+He is noted for scoring a goal for the Sierra Leona national team against Algeria in a 1982 World Cup qualifier.
+In this game, Sierra Leone led 2–0 before Algeria fought back to draw 2–2.
+Algeria won the second leg 3–1.